 PSY 223 ADULT DEVELOPMENT examines the developmental tasks and stages of human beings from their entrance into early adulthood through death.
-Prerequisite: PSY 101.
-3 credits.

 PSY 230 LIFESPAN DEVELOPMENT surveys the developmental stages and the psychological growth of humans from conception to death.
 Not to be taken for credit if PSY 221, 222, and/or 223 are required.
 Prerequisite: PSY 101 or equivalent.
-No credit will be issued if MORE than one development course PSY 221, 222, or 223 is taken along with Life-Span.
+No credit will be issued toward the major if MORE than one development course PSY 221, 222, or 223 is taken along with Life-Span.
 3 credits.

-PSY 245 EXPERIMENTAL PSYCHOLOGY provides practice in a variety of research methods and includes design of experiments, techniques for data collection, control of experimental events, and data analysis.
+PSY 245 EXPERIMENTAL PSYCHOLOGY AND RESEARCH METHODS provides practice in a variety of research methods and includes design of experiments, techniques for data collection, control of experimental events, and data analysis.
 Individual laboratory projects and preparation of scientific reports are required.
 Prerequisites: MATH 205 and PSY 101, computer literacy.
-This course needs to be taken before enrollment in PSY 410.
 3 credits.

 PSY 310 THEORIES OF PERSONALITY is a seminar focusing on various concepts of personality as addressed by theorists within the disciplines of psychology and sociology.
-Prerequisite: PSY 101 and PSY 221 or 222 or 223 or 230.
-3 credits.
+Prerequisites: PSY 101 and PSY 221 or 222 or 223 or 230.
+3 credits